How efficient are solar panels?

 Are solar panels 100% effective?

-Solar panels aren't 100% effective at converting daylight into electricity because of the physical and material constraints of the photovoltaic process.
+Solar panels aren't 100% effective at converting daylight into electricity – but no energy-generating technology is 100% efficient.

 Related articles